GeekTrainer/help-desk-bot-lab/CSharp/exercise8-BackChannel.md

     using HelpDeskBot.Services;
     ```

-1. Update the `Post` method with the code bellow which handle the `event` messages type which will be called when user clicks in an article's title.
+1. Update the `Post` method with the code below which handle the `event` messages type which will be called when user clicks in an article's title.

     ```CSharp
     public async Task<HttpResponseMessage> Post([FromBody]Activity activity)